 My Cousin Quinn’s Russian Cream Breakfast Parfait

-Just three years ago, Quinn’s husband was diagnosed with cancer at the age of 32, just like her father was.
+Just three years ago, Quinn’s husband was diagnosed with cancer at the age of 32, just like her father was once upon a time.
 She unflinchingly supported him through a very mild round of chemo.

 Then she showed up at my house, learned a bunch of stuff, and implemented it in a committed way.
 She dug into the green-smoothie, whole-foods lifestyle with tenacity and grace.

 Every few months Quinn invites me, my sister, Quinn’s sister, and one of our other cousins (there are 49 of us Romney first cousins!) to her home for breakfast or lunch.
 I was just there last week, and she served this fabulous version of “Russian Cream,” adapted to be infinitely healthier (and I’ve added a slight improvement or two myself).

-Merry Christmas–hope you enjoy this!
+Merry Christmas, and I hope you enjoy this!

 Quinn’s Russian Cream and Berries

-2 c. water
+- 2 cups water

-1 can coconut milk
+- 1 can coconut milk

-2 t. vanilla
+- 2 tsp vanilla

-2 t. alcohol-free almond extract
+- 2 tsp alcohol-free almond extract

-1 t. stevia
+- 1 tsp stevia

-1/4 c. agave (or to taste)
+- 1/4 cup agave (adjust to taste)

 - Pour into small dishes or large bowl.
 Chill several hours or overnight.
 Serve with berry sauce and fresh berries.

 This is great as a dessert, or add some granola and serve as breakfast parfait.